Kqpa/Watson/README.md

 - Everything you've done will be deleted when you stop the virtual machine, and you cannot keep a workspace open forever.
 It automatically stops after 30 minutes.

 - Making port `6080` public will give everyone who has the noVNC link access to your virtual machine.

+- Do not close the tab while the virtual machine is creating, stopping or starting.
+If you do so the workspace will fail.
+You can fix this by re-creating the workspace.